Cultural safety and humility

 Priorities for future change

-While we are proud of our actions so far, Mary Ellen Turpel-Lafond's 2020 report into Indigenous-specific racism in BC’s health-care system revealed much more needs to be done.
+While we are proud of our actions so far, the In Plain Sight report (2020) into Indigenous-specific racism in BC’s health-care system revealed much more needs to be done.
 The report highlights the uncomfortable truth that racism and inequality are as prevalent as ever in our society.

 We recognize we can do more and are focused on the following priorities: